 Q: I have an e-fence.
 Is that okay?

 A: We will not place Border Collies into homes where the primary mode of containment is an electric fence.
 Border Collies do not generally fare well with electric fences, and we will not knowingly place them into that situation.

 Q: Must I have a hardscape fence in order to adopt?

 A: We do not require a hardscape fence in order to adopt, however, we do take that factor into the matchmaking decision, as some dogs may require a fenced yard in order to be happy and well-adjusted.

 Q: How long does your application process take?

 A: There are many variables in processing an application.
 If your application is complete – that is the best first step.
-We do our best to process applications as quickly as possible, however, we are a volunteer organization and you should expect that your application will take 2-3 weeks to process (NOTE: COVID has caused our processing time to be longer).
+We do our best to process applications as quickly as possible, however, we are a volunteer organization and you should expect that your application will take 2-3 weeks to process (NOTE: COVID has caused an uptick in applications, causing our processing time to be longer).
 Once your application is approved, you should be prepared to meet (and hopefully adopt) a dog fairly quickly (within a week of offer).
 If we do not have an appropriate dog for your home, there is no way to guess when we will have an appropriate dog.
 In the event we do not have an appropriate dog, we will keep your application on file for a period of 6 months post approval.

 Q: Should I fill out an application to get the process started even if we are not sure we are ready to adopt?